glenn-sorrentino/PathShield/README.md

 <div align="center">
 <img height="500" alt="image" src="https://github.com/user-attachments/assets/0dac6a9f-32a8-4b05-b6a1-b59fc3762f51" />

-BLE and WiFi tracker detection for M5StickC Plus.
-Detects AirTags, Tiles, and any devices following you.
+PathShield is an RF awareness tool for M5StickC Plus- It uses BLE & WiFI scanning to detect and alert to devices following you, and also user defined targets.
 </div>

 ---

 > [!WARNING]
-> ETHICAL USE ONLY:
+> **ETHICAL USE ONLY**

-> This software processes data locally without external transmission.
+This software processes data locally without external transmission.
 Users are solely responsible for: Compliance with all applicable laws.
 Respecting reasonable expectations of privacy

 ## Table of Contents